Raptors beat Celtics 100-93 to even East semifinals at 2-2

-Two days after winning Game 3 on OG Anunoby’s 3-pointer as time expired, the Raptors didn’t need any big shots.
-Instead they just put together long stretches of stops, shutting down most of Boston’s perimeter shooters and Jaylen Brown in particular.
+Two days after winning Game 3 on OG Anunoby’s 3-pointer as time expired, the Raptors shut down most of Boston’s perimeter shooters and Jaylen Brown in particular.

 Jayson Tatum had 24 points and 10 rebounds for the Celtics.
 They won their first six postseason games before dropping the last two.
 Kemba Walker had 15 points and eight assists.